moderngl/glcontext/README.md

 ### darwin

 Will create the the highest core context available.

+Parameters

-`share` mode is currently not available.
+* `share` mode is currently not available.
 * `mode` (`str`): Creation mode. `detect` | `standalone`

 ### egl

 Only supports standalone mode.

+Parameters

 * `glversion` (`int`): The minimum OpenGL version for the context
 * `mode` (`str`): Creation mode. `standalone`